AshisRai503/SWE_Practical_Works/README.md

-This repo consit of my python pratical work for the year 2024.
+This repo consist of my python pratical work for the year 2024.